brweber2/macros101/README.txt

 The challenges are:

-1)Write a macro that calls uses the first parameter as the function name and then calls only the even numbered remaining parameters.
+1)Write a macro that calls uses the first parameter as the function name and then passes only the even numbered remaining parameters.

 Example:
                             1   2    3    4    5